Poker Table Selection: How to Choose the Most Profitable Table

 As you can see from the screenshot above, there is one table that stands out above the others in the list with a 45% players/flop statistic – this is a really really good table to sit down at, and I would be getting my name on that table’s waiting list as soon as possible.

 What we are looking for is tables with a Plrs/Flop % higher than 20%.
-If you can get greater than 30% then that is even better.
-The higher the better and the more fishy table.
+If you can find tables with greater than 30%, that is even better.
+The higher the percentage, the more likely the table contains players who are less selective in their hand choices, which can create profitable opportunities for disciplined, strategic play.